jake6214-hue/ClearWeb/README.md

 ## Support

 Free forever.
-If you find it useful, support the project on Ko-fi or GitHub Sponsors.
+If you find it useful, support the project at https://ko-fi.com/jake6214 or GitHub Sponsors.

 ## Licence